tjmcs/dn-kafka/README.md

 $ vagrant -k="192.168.34.8" -d="apache" up
 ```

-Note that the `-k` (or the corresponding `--kafka-addr`) flag must be used to pass an IP address into the Vagrantfile, and this IP address will be used as the IP address of the kafka server that is created by the vagrant command shown above.
+Note that the `-k` (or the corresponding `--kafka-list`) flag must be used to pass an IP address into the Vagrantfile, and this IP address will be used as the IP address of the kafka server that is created by the vagrant command shown above.
 In addition, the user *may* define the distribution of Kafka that they wish to deploy to that node using the `-d` (or the corresponding `--distro`) flag.
 Valid values for the distribution are either `confluent` (the default) or `apache`.

 If the Vagrantfile in this repository is being used to deploy the Confluent Kafka distribution to the specified node, then those are the only variables that need to be defined (the Confluent distribution is actually installed as a package, so no additional information is needed).
 However, if you are deploying the Apache Kafka distribution to a node there are two additional parameters that must be defined for the playbook to succeed:  the `kafka_dir`, and `kafka_url` parameters.
 As was mentioned earlier, default values for these two parameters are defined in the `vars/kafka.yml` file, and this file is pulled into the playbook contained in the `site.yml` file used by the Vagrantfile for provisioning.
 As such, the Vagrantfile in this repository can be used (out of the box, so to speak) to deploy either the Confluent or Apache Kafka distributions to a node, without requiring editing of either the Vagrantfile or the `vars/kafka.yml` file.